 - We have noticed an increase in the number of incorrect finding charts being submitted by PIs, which leads to inefficiency and a waste of telescope time.
-As a result, we will accept observations from blocks with incorrect finding charts starting from the third time this happens for the same proposal.
-We therefore urge PIs to please double-check their finding charts when submitting their phase 2s. - You may continue to use the PIPT version 5.5. - If you have missed a semester, check the "Changes from last call" in the previous versions of this document archived here.
+As a result, blocks with incorrect finding charts that were attempted to be observed will be accepted, starting from the third time this happens for the same proposal.
+We therefore urge PIs to please double-check their finding charts when submitting their phase 2s. - The new PG0700 grating will be available to use on a shared risk basis for part of the 2022-1 semester.
+We hope to commission the grating during the first half of 2022, but cannot currently provide a definitive date for general availability to users.
+If you don't require the new PG0700 grating, you may continue to use the PIPT version 5.5.
+Otherwise, please use the latest version, which is available on the SALT website.

+• If you have missed a semester, check the "Changes from last call" in the previous versions of this document archived here.